tytydraco/yessleep/out/Im_a_cleaner_for_haunted_houses_Skulls_pierced_with_black_daggers_keep_showing_up_part_3.md

 As rapidly as I could, I turned the pistol to the one holding me and fired.
 It smashed into its back along the length of its spine.
 Its tail began twitching and seizing.
 I fell hard as it dropped me.
 I saw the vicious stinger swinging inches in front of my face.
 Crawling away, I knew I was a goner.
 I tried to reload as I crawled, but more cold hands reached up from the earth and grabbed me.
 The clip fell from my numb fingers.

 I reached where Katrina lay on the ground, shocked and gasping.
-She had fallen hard when the beast released it and it had apparently knocked the wind out of her.
+She had fallen hard when the beast released her and it had apparently knocked the wind out of her.

 “I’m here,” I said, grabbing her hand and giving it a gentle squeeze.
 “I’m here, Katrina.
 At least you won’t die alone.
 I’ll stay with you until the end.”
 She nodded, her face pale and sad.